01 Demon Needs a War

 “Why did the Caliph send you to Karakorum?”

 “Vengeance.
-Once in Karakorum the Mage was instructed to set me free, so that I would destroy the Great Khan.”
+Once in Karakorum the Mage was instructed to set me free, so that I would destroy the Great Khan.
+If I did that, he promised me my freedom.”

-Maya’s next question was spoken like a statement, “Something about the magic that traps you in this box forces you to answer my questions truthfully, doesn’t it?”
+Maya’s next question was spoken like a statement, “You are not truthful.
+You are a trickster.
+But the magic that traps you in this box forces you to answer my questions truthfully, doesn’t it?”

 “Of course.
 I have been imprisoned in accordance with the will Allah, who demands the truth.”